Subscribe to updates

 Waltham Forest Housing Compact 2024-2029

 Councillor Elizabeth Baptiste, Renters Commissioner, and Mr. John Coker, Assistant Director of Housing Strategy, presented the draft Waltham Forest Housing Compact 2024-2029.
-This compact outlines the framework for the council's partnership with housing associations to deliver housing priorities.
-Ms. Ruth Davidson, Co-Chair of the Compact Leadership Board, commended the engagement process.
+This compact sets out the framework for the council's partnership with housing associations to deliver housing and resident priorities.
+It aligns with the overarching Housing Strategy and is structured around three key themes: four partnership promises for resident-focused services, how partners will work together, and an outcomes framework.

-The committee moved to endorse the report, which was unanimously agreed.
-Actions were agreed to ensure councillor engagement is a priority and that Housing Compact performance is reported back to the committee regularly.
+The committee endorsed the report.
+Actions were agreed to ensure councillor engagement is a priority within the Compact and to explore ward councillors' access to information on registered providers, along with a point of contact for accountability.
+It was also agreed that Housing Compact performance would be reported back to the Housing Scrutiny Committee regularly.

 Priory Court Delivery and Sixty Bricks Next Steps